drtp-skills/drtp-skills.github.io/README.md

 Research Technical Professionals (RTPs) are integral to modern scientific discovery.
 This website facilitates the discovery and development of digital research technical skills through:

-- **Events & Workshops** — Upcoming and past training events, conferences, and hackathons
+- **Events & Workshops**: Upcoming and past training events, conferences, and hackathons
-- **Funding Opportunities** — Information on grants and financial support for professional development, tools, and community initiatives
+- **Funding Opportunities**: Information on grants and financial support for professional development, tools, and community initiatives
-- **About Pages** — Details on CHARTED, DRIFT, and related projects supporting the dRTP community
+- **About Pages**: Details on CHARTED, DRIFT, and related projects supporting the dRTP community

 ## Technology Stack